Frequently Asked Questions

 Has worked closely with County leaders in Planning, Transportation, Sustainability, Economic Development, and Housing

-Has a clear voting record on responsible growth, including negative recommendations on projects such as Dakota Pacific and Highland Flats
+Has a clear voting record on responsible growth, including negative recommendations on projects such as Dakota Pacific and Highland Flats, and positive recommendations on Canyons workforce housing and Lincoln Station

 Has contributed to key planning and development documents that shape the County’s future